jasonbot/weblog/content/weblog/an-ipod-6g-revival.md

 Rectangle and, as the phone ages, a way to mitigate its now-horrible battery life by using a different device with a different battery.
-As God confounded the language and scattered the people building the tower of Babel, I have confounded the functionality and scattered the responsibiities of the apps on my iPhone.
+As God confounded the language and scattered the people building the tower of Babel, I have confounded the functionality and scattered the responsibilities of the apps on my iPhone.

-My wife brought up a point that is compeletely fair: why am I using this $60 piece of crap when she, through great sacrifice, bought me a top-of-the-line iPod Classic 160GB for the same purpose?
+My wife brought up a point that is completely fair: why am I using this $60 piece of crap when she, through great sacrifice, bought me a top-of-the-line iPod Classic 160GB for the same purpose?
 Sure, that was in 2012, but it was _expensive_.
 It's still worth $350+ today, right?